Starry Night Over the Rhone by Vincent Van Gogh

 Through this unprecedented attitude and this capacity for synthesis,

-Vincent Van Gogh upsets the canons of painting of his time and announces the future evolutions of art, cubism, surrealism, abstraction…
+Vincent Van Gogh challenges the conventions of painting of his time and announces the future evolutions of art, cubism, surrealism, abstraction…

 Impression: